PoojaB05/E-Commerce-End-to-End-QA-Testing-Framework/requirements/functional-requirements.md

 FR-01: Product Display

-  The system shall display a list of available products to users.
+  1.The system shall display a list of available products to users.
-  Each product shall show correct name, price, and category.
+  2.Each product shall show correct name, price, and category.
-  The system shall display detailed information when a product is selected.
+  3.The system shall display detailed information when a product is selected.

 FR-02: Product Search and Filtering